 So if you are facing a challenge or excitement, you can still get through it, having a balanced lifestyle, so you don’t get overly excited or overly depressed and overwhelmed.
 So you don’t get the extreme highs and lows you had with the narcissist.

-Let go of your past, live for today, work towards your future, let go of your envy, resentment, your sadness and your ego.
-Mistakes happen, let it out, let it go and move forward, doesn’t matter if someone’s looks happily married, and you are alone, if someone looks like they’ve got it all, stop worrying with the why me.
-Stop hating your body because of things the narcissist said, it yours, and you are beautiful on the inside and out.
-If you want to change anything about your life or your body, do it, but only do it for you, only do it for what you want, Once you can let go of what’s has or hasn’t happened, what has and hasn’t been said, it will elevate your mental health, anxiety and depression.
+Let go of your past, live for today, work towards your future, let go of any jealousy, resentment, your sadness and your ego.
+Mistakes happen.
+Let it out, let it go and move forward, It doesn’t matter if someone’s looks happily married, and you are alone.
+If someone looks like they’ve got it all, stop worrying with the why me.
+Stop hating your body because of things the narcissist said, it’s yours, and you are beautiful on the inside and out.
+If you want to change anything about your life or your body, do it, but only do it for you, only do it for what you want.
+Once you can let go of what has or hasn’t happened, what has and hasn’t been said, it will elevate your mental health, anxiety and depression.
 The amount of pain and abuse you suffered while in a relationship with a narcissist, most don’t experience that kind of a pain in a lifetime.
 The negativity that was allowed into your body and mind.
-Was a lot for one person to take in, with all the manipulation too, you come out with your mind all over, not knowing if you are coming or going.
+It was a lot for one person to take in.
+With all the manipulation, too, you come out with your mind all over, not knowing if you are coming or going.
 Not knowing who you are anymore.

 Ask yourself.
 What makes me happy?